-If you wish to apply for the HKU-Sciences Po Dual Degree only, application should be made to Sciences Po under International Admissions by March.20, 2020 and have to choose the programme as a first choice in your application form.
+If you wish to apply for the HKU-Sciences Po Dual Degree only, application should be made to Sciences Po under International Admissions by 25 April, 2021 and have to choose the programme as a first choice in your application form.

 Consideration will be made by both HKU and Sciences Po.
 You should take note of the Admissions Standards and Requirements for your application to the University.
-Students who are admissible to both Universities will be invited to a dual degree interview in coming March or May, depending on the application submission date.
+Students who are admissible to both Universities will be invited to a dual degree interview.
+Two interview sessions will be organised :

 If you are applying with international qualifications and wish to be considered for HKU regular degrees too, a separate application should be made to HKU under International Admissions Scheme / Non-JUPAS Admissions Scheme apart from the dual degree application.
 Consideration will be made by HKU only according to our timeline.